plusjade/hopjoy/pages/environments/web-browser.md

 ### Javascript

 Javascript is a _scripting (programming) language_.
-It allows the author directly interact and control your application environment.
+Javascript is used in the web-browser to directly interact with and control the environment user-interface (what the user sees and interacts with).
 You can move things around, create, update, and delete elements, and get and set data from a database.

-**Tip: The languages you use will depend on the interface you are programming for.**
-The Web-browser environment is best suited to work with these particular languages.
-That is not to say these languages _only_ work for the web browser.
-As your experience grows you will learn about different languages that perform better in different scenarios.

-**Recap**
-We are building a web-application for the web-browser interface.
-The languages we will use are : HTML, CSS, and Javascript.

 ### How a Web Browser Works

 Your web browser allows you to send and receive data to other computers on the internet.